Proud to be a member of the

 How do we ensure the curriculum meets the needs of all pupils?

 Our curriculum has been designed to be accessible for all pupils.
-Each topic and individual lesson is adapted to cater for individual needs and there are assessment challenges aimed at a basic, enhanced and deeper knowledge.
+Each topic and individual lesson is adapted to cater for individual needs.

 Part of the rationale for this approach is that it provides a range of different opportunities for all abilities, while still accessing the same topics.
-Across topics, assessment opportunities are based on the following:
+For example, in some subjects, assessment opportunities are based on the following:

 • Basic (remembering)